It’s for certain smokers and ex-smokers. It’s not painful. It could save your life.

 Are lung cancer screenings covered by insurance?

-While not recommended by the guidelines, people who do not meet the high-risk criteria for lung cancer but have an order from their provider can still be screened, and the program offers a self-pay rate of $260 for the annual screening.
+While not recommended by the guidelines, people who do not meet the high-risk criteria for lung cancer but have an order from their provider can still be screened, and self-pay for the annual screening.
 Most likely, the chance of a false-positive result, unnecessary follow-ups and treatment are higher for these patients than the chance of having lung cancer.
 Paulson meets with patients to discuss their risks and the possible benefits of screening for them individually before they have the screening.

 How do you get tested for lung cancer?
 I don’t like pain, needles or claustrophobic machines.